Jinssi/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

 # Inventory Management System with Power Platform - Technical Walkthrough

-Power platform helps to build the Inventory Management System App for resolving the issues in the current scenario of Gravy Traders.
+Power platform helps to build the Inventory Management System App for resolving the issues in the current scenario of gravy Traders.
 It enables the collaborations internally.
 Two main components of Power Platform were used to build the application viz, PowerApp and Power Automate.
 Let's walkthrough each component and how it's configured.

 ## Key Takeaways